McCarthy and Ryan back Proposal B

 "This is a seismic change for the GAA.
 To use an analogy, this would be almost of Brexit proportions," McAvoy told BBC Sport Northern Ireland on Sunday.

+"They will still be the Ulster champions and people will aspire to win their provincial championship.

+"We're not setting out to appease everybody and the financial implications are minimal.
+Perhaps the provinces are afraid to move because of history."

-Ryan responded to the resistance to Proposal B from provincial councils after saying it 'is the one I'd like to see - lets try it and if we need to tweak it we'll tweak it'.
+Ryan,, who said Proposal 'is the one I'd like to see - lets try it and if we need to tweak it we'll tweak it', also responded to provincial concerns.

 He added: "The pushback from Ulster hasn't disappointed us.
 I don't know what their fear is.